Skip to main content

 1. Start with Getting Started

-5. If you care about playback integration, read Playback API and Encrypted Streaming
+3. If you need streaming or DRM-style flows, continue with Playback API and Encrypted Streaming

 Docs scope